 ’You are number 2165 in the queue.
 Your waiting time is approximately 10 minutes.’
-I was trying to browse the internet site of a UK seed merchant, it was Easter Sunday 2020 and the coronavirus was holding the world in lockdown.
+I was trying to browse the internet site of a UK seed merchant, it was Easter Sunday 2020 and the coronavirus was holding the world in its first lockdown.

 So what exactly was happening?
 People had started gardening.
 They were also rushing into the parks.
 But why?
 Was it just boredom?

 Time was a major factor, definitely, because suddenly there was a lot of it.
 More importantly though, for all of those lucky to be unaffected by the virus itself, the lockdown was the beginning of a huge social and psychological experiment.